40thieves/final-year-project/src/05 - implementation/02 - data-collection.md

 Now if an instance of the `Obj` "class" is created - by calling `obj = new Obj();` - the function `aFunction` can be executed on the instance.
 The property `aProperty` can be accessed through the instance, by using the `obj.aProperty` statement.
 This encapsulates these components within the object, preventing them from polluting the global namespace, and other objects within the system.

 This can be extended to achieve a "constructor" style class.
-Functions within Javascript also have a prototype, meaning that the prototype chain can be extended for functions in the same way as above.
+Functions within JavaScript also have a prototype, meaning that the prototype chain can be extended for functions in the same way as above.
 The following example demonstrates the declaration of class with a contructor.

 ```js
 var Func = function() {